eloylp/decentra-chat/PAPER.md

 We proposed a decentralized chat system that would take all the benefits from current open source cryptography standards, being able to ensure encryption and non repudiation.
 It also brings a solution for acknowledging messages both, at machine level and human level.
-As long as the peers have a connection among them, they can continue exchanging messages.
+As long as the peers have a digital connection among them, they can continue exchanging messages.

 ## Resources